 The concept and pursuit of flow is central to Eastern philosophy.
-Taoism especially speaks of flow often in an effort to emulate movement, grace, and freedom.
-It requires trust and letting go which is also central to the concepts of non-attachment that are practiced in Hinduism, Buddhism, and other spiritual practices.
-Flow is a state of being that incorporates whatever is happening in an improvisational way rather than being stuck to a script.
+Taoism especially speaks of flow often as a way to emulate movement, grace, and freedom.
+It requires trust and letting go.
+This is also practiced as non-attachment in traditions like Hinduism, Buddhism, and other spiritual paths.
+Flow is a state of consciousness that incorporates whatever is happening in an improvisational way rather than being stuck to a script.
+It is the art of collaboration in the moment with effortless fluidity.

 Life is a series of natural and spontaneous changes.
 Don’t resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like. – Lao Tzu